express-in-code-game/excode-design/docs/design.md

 - randomness on initial generation only
 - optimal game time ~15-90 min

-- v0.1
-  - players (azure and orange) start on the map, charachter is represented with a cape
-  - 1 hero, 3 research drones (represented with a colored sphere)
-  - missiondrone is represented with a large sphere (possible made of nanites) and orbiting supporting spheredrones
-  - map is visible and open to both opponents equally, 128x128
-  - players are not competing for resources, what one can get, the other can as well
-  - players choose their initial position on the map
-  - research, collect, rebalance, by roaming the map
-  - players choose what to visit and collect, make choices, balance the missiondrone's and the team's characterisitics
-  - players see each others moves, but not choices (the missiondrone build, team's stats etc.)
-  - player can visit a fruit tree to improve certain skills of a hero, for example, or visit and select nanite modules for the missiondrone
-  - players have limited moves per day, limited days (say, 7)
-  - total time for 7 days - 15min
-  - every 5 mins there is an battle simulation, 30sec per move, 3rd battle is final
-  - in the battle goal is to disable(defeat) opponent's mission drone
-  - hero and research drones are engaged and support (they also develop skills and abilities)
-  - no distance
-    - movement in terms of energy spent at places, maybe increasable limit on how many places can be visited
-    - visiting a lot should not matter though
-  - missiondrone attributes
-    - compute capabilities
-    - data bank
-    - knowledge bank
-    - independent agent programs (for unpredictability)
-    - fields
-    - networking range
-    - design quility
-    - human interface simplicity
-    - abstraction level (like an age in AoE)
-    - defensive/offensive resources
-    - energy
-    - ...
-  - hero
-    - accuracy
-    - decisionmaking
-    - resolve
-    - drone design
-    - reach (movement)
-    - creativity(ideas)
-    - endurance (energy)
-    - vision
-  - reserach drone
-    - reach
-    - reserach capabilites
-    - absctraction level
-    - fields
-    - hull
-    - energy
-    - hoisting (carrying) capacity

 #### elements

   - goal is game completeness, balance, so complete set of entities, no bloating expansions